hashicorp/vault-client-dotnet/docs/SecretsApi.md

 <a name="databaseliststaticroles"></a>
 # **DatabaseListStaticRoles**

-> void DatabaseListStaticRoles (string databaseMountPath, TimeSpan? wrapTTL = null)
+> StandardListResponse DatabaseListStaticRoles (string databaseMountPath, TimeSpan? wrapTTL = null)

 Manage the static roles that can be created with this backend.